sydasif/ansible-cbt-lab/docs/source/01_introduction/01_introduction.md

 ## How Ansible Stands in Network Automation

 Ansible is a powerful automation tool widely used in network automation.
-In this chapter, we’ll explore why Ansible is favored by many network engineers and how it simplifies automation tasks.
+In this section, we’ll explore why Ansible is favored by many network engineers and how it simplifies automation tasks.

 ### Introduction to Ansible